sumukus/sparse-matrix-addition/README.md

 In our code the sparsity value represents the total number of non zero elements.
 If sparsity value is 0.1 and total matrix size is 10, then 0.1 *10 = 1.
 There will be 1 non zero elements present in the matrix.

-I have used stuct type to represent a matrix value.
+I have used struct type to represent a matrix value.
 Then I have uesed vector of type struct to store all the matrix elements.
 <pre>
 type struct{
   int row;